-At the Cotton Room, we are proud to be a part of the history of this beautiful space, and we are honored to be a part of Durham’s revitalization efforts.
-Because of this, we are pleased to share a little bit of history about our building and our city.
+At the Cotton Room we are proud to be a chapter in the history of this beautiful space and are honored to be a part of Durham’s revitalization efforts.
+Because of this, we would love to share a little bit of history about our building and our city.

 The Golden Belt Manufacturing Company’s facility was originally built in 1887 as part of the Bull Durham Tobacco Company.
 Golden Belt was a new and innovative production company that created the cloth pouches that Bull Durham Tobacco was sold in.
 Up until that point, the cutting and sewing was all done by hand by independent contractors of Bull Durham Tobacco.